 Morning Meditation Training practice for beginners

 Sit with legs crossed in Sukhasana on a mat.
-The hands must be placed on the knees keeping the arms and the shoulders.
+Following the principles of alignment in yoga the hands must be placed on the knees keeping the arms and the shoulders.
 Keep the spine, the neck and the head vertically erect.
 Spend a minute or two in relaxing the whole body, maintain a slight smile on the face for keeping the facial muscles relaxed, and then fix the attention on the tip of the nose, and observe the incoming and outgoing breath.
 If other thoughts emerge in the mind do not stick to them nor forcibly try to stop them.
 Just become aware of the emerging thoughts and direct the attention back on to the incoming and outgoing breath.

 To begin with you may experience chaos and not tranquility, but if u persevere to keep sitting for a few minutes, which should be gradually increased later, you will experience some tranquility setting in the mind.
 Master this stage till you become capable of maintaining the attention on the breathing process for much longer.
 This will give you the first taste of meditation, ahead from here, you will be guided from within yourself.

 Guide to Meditation, How to Meditate?

 Meditation cannot be taught as sleep cannot be taught.
-For sleeping one has to gather the conditions for the sleep to happen; proper space, bed, lighting etc. After this one has to get into the right posture for sleep and then use some techniques to calm the mind in preparation to fall asleep.
+For sleeping one has to gather the conditions for the sleep, a fluctuation of mind, to happen; proper space, bed, lighting etc. After this one has to get into the right posture for sleep and then use some techniques to calm the mind in preparation to fall asleep.
 When we are asleep we are not aware that we are sleeping, same is the case with meditation.
 We prepare the conditions for meditation, change to a positive lifestyle, practice getting into a meditative posture daily, and then apply certain techniques to slow down the mental processes.

 And, when meditation happens we are not aware of it.
 Here I am outlining the basic techniques and stages of meditation.
 Though the methods listed here are for the beginners, experienced meditation practitioners will also find it usable.